Armadar/CodeReview/README.md

 Feedback / Errors
 -----------------

-A single class to handle 3 different responsabilities There is a duplicated parameter name called "message" in the LogMessage method
+The original class JobLogger handle 3 different responsibilities breaking the "Single Responsibility" principle from SOLID There is a duplicated parameter name called "message" in the LogMessage method

 The message variable is being used as a boolean with the operator "!"